+Check out this Instagram reel to see how I make my biscotti.
 Turn dough out onto lightly floured baking sheet and, with floured hands, pat dough into a rectangle about 1/2" thick.
 My rectangle was 6" wide and 7 and 1/2" long (using a ruler or a ruled silicone baking mat is helpful here).
 Brush with egg wash.

 Bake dough slab for 20-22 minutes, or until the top and sides of the slab are lightly browned.
 Remove from the oven, but do not turn off the heat.
 Place baking sheet on a wire rack and allow to cool for 10 minutes.

 Once the dough is cool enough to touch, cut into 1" thick slices using a sharp knife.
 Cut these 1" slices in half, making a perpendicular slice down the entire slab.
 Set slices cut sides up on the baking sheet.